amueller69/Law-School-Notes/Fall-2018/Contracts/01-Mutual_Assent.md

 ## Offer and Acceptance - Unilateral Contracts

 * A unilateral offer generally includes an implied *subsidiary promise* not to revoke in exchange for initiation of the invited performance so long as offeree's performance is timely.
 In beginning to render performance, offeree is providing both manifestation of assent and consideration for this option contract
-  * Part performance or tender furnishes consideration for the subsidiary promise in is the basis for the *substantial performance doctrine*
+  * Part performance or tender furnishing consideration in exchange for the subsidiary promise is the basis for the *substantial performance doctrine*
-  * In these option contracts, the offeree is not bound to complete the performance.
-However, beginning to render performance may constitute as a promise to complete it if there is justifiable reliance
+  * In these option contracts, the offeree is not bound to complete the performance
 * Historical Development
   * Traditional unilateral contract theory was very liberal with regards to offeror's freedom to revoke at any time.
 Modern approach attempted to ameliorate this
   * Llewellyn criticizes modern approach dichotomy of bilateral vs unilateral, arguing there are very few instances in which true unilateral contracts are formed.
 These are where there is skepticism about a party's ability to perform and hence offeror has no interest in promissory acceptance (i.e. show, don't tell)
 * A unilateral contract can be viewed as a way for offerors to insulate themselves from the risk of non-performance.
 However, to remedy this potential imbalance, the court has adopted certain ways of protecting offerees whom must first render performance in order for the offeror to be bound to its promise
   * May also provide benefit offeree in situations where he is unsure about his ability to perform, as it allows him to attempt performance without binding him to  full completion
+* Some modern courts tend to disfavor unilateral contracts
+  * Bilateral preferable because it establishes immediate rights
+  * Will only treat as unilateral if expressly clear that promissory acceptance is inadequate and performance is necessary to accept

 ### Rules - Unilateral Contracts